When should I apply for a passport?

 - Your previous passport has expired and was issued more than 15 years ago

-Every applicant must appear in person.
-Children 15 and under must appear with both parents.
-Children 16 to 17 must appear with one parent.
-The child MUST appear in person.
+Every applicant must appear in person, including minors.
+Minors age 15 and under must appear with both parents.
+Minors age 16 to 17 must appear with one parent.

 What if I need a passport in a hurry?

-Passports can be expedited to get your passport back sooner, within two or three weeks under normal conditions.
-If you need a passport sooner, you must make an appointment with the Miami Passport Agency.
+Passports can be expedited to get your passport back sooner, please refer to the current processing times on www.travel.state.gov.
+If you need a passport sooner than the current processing times available, you must make an appointment with the Miami Passport Agency.
+Please see the Expedited Processing page on the Clerk’s website for current fee information.

 What is the difference between a passport book versus a passport card?